eXascaleInfolab/bench-vldb20/Algorithms/README.md

             return Recovery_NewAlg(mat);
         }
     - Now we have to create a function that we call from here.
-    - The function we are about to add has to contain time measurement functionality which here is done with std::chrono and return the time in microseconds.
-It also has to verify the output with the call before the return statement.
-It replaces all the invalid values in the matrix (like NaN or Inf) with a very big number to inflate MSE/RMSE to signal that the algorithm didn't return a valid recovery.
     - Copy the function on lines 33-55 and paste it directly afterwards.
-Then rename the function name to `Recovery_NewAlg` and then replace the name in the call between the assignments of `begin` and `end` variables from MeanImpute to how you named the function before `NewAlg::NewAlg_Recovery`
+Then rename the function name to `Recovery_NewAlg` and replace the name in the call between the assignments of `begin` and `end` variables from `MeanImpute::MeanImpute_Recovery` to how you named the function before `NewAlg::NewAlg_Recovery`
     - If your algorithm assumes that the matrix structure has time series as rows instead of columns - uncomment statements `mat = mat.t();` in the function (one before the call, one after).
     - Include the header of our algorithm.
-Go to line 13 and insert the include statement `#include "../Algorithms/NewAlg.h"`
+Go to line 13 and insert the include statement
+        ```C++
+        #include "../Algorithms/NewAlg.h"
+        ```

 - Rebuild the project.
     ```bash